Comments

 I would be pretty surprised by that, given that eg OpenAI is talking about Superintelligence in the near team.
 And it overall becomes a lot less weird to talk about if 50 people from FHI, OpenPhil, the labs, etc. are openly saying that they think the risk of human extinction is >10%, instead of just that weird, longstanding kooky-guy, Eliezer Yudkowsky.

-And it seems like if you loose credibility for soothsaying, and then you're soothsaying looks like it's coming true, you will earn your credibility back later?
+And it seems like if you lose credibility for soothsaying, and then you're soothsaying looks like it's coming true, you will earn your credibility back later?
 I don't know if that's actually how it works in politics.

 But I'm not an expert here.
-I've heard at least one second hand anecdote of an EA in DC "coming out" as seriously concerned about Superintelligence and AI takeover risk, and loosing points for doing so.
+I've heard at least one second hand anecdote of an EA in DC "coming out" as seriously concerned about Superintelligence and AI takeover risk, and "loosing points" for doing so.

 And overall, I have 1000x less experience engaging with government than these people, who have specialized in this kind of thing.
 I suspect that they're pretty calibrated about how different classes of people will react.